johnpatrickmorgan/TCACoordinators/README.md

 ## Cancellation of in-flight effects on dismiss

 By default, any in-flight effects initiated by a particular screen are cancelled automatically when that screen is popped or dismissed.
-This would normally require a lot of boilerplate, but can be entirely handled by this library without additional work.
 To opt out of automatic cancellation, pass `cancellationId: nil` to `forEachRoute`.

 ## Making complex navigation updates